OnAWhim1612/GreenSquare/README.md

 ## License

-Lend A Hand is open-source and distributed under the [MIT License](LICENSE).
+GreenSquare is open-source and distributed under the [MIT License](LICENSE).
 Feel free to use, modify, and share the project as per the terms of the license.

-We hope Lend A Hand inspires more people to engage in micro-volunteering and contributes to making the world a better place.
-Happy hacking at TechXelerate!
+We hope GreenSquare helps contribute to making the world a better place.
+Happy hacking at Katy Youth Hacks!!